varnishcache/homepage/R1/source/faq/who.rst

 Ingvar Hagelund
 ~~~~~~~~~~~~~~~

 Ingvar works as Team Leader (read very skilled sysadmin) at Redpill-Linpro,
 but his passion is reading books and blogging about it, as well as RPM
 packaging.
 So every Fedora and EPEL (read RedHat and CentOS) Varnish user
 out there owe him a thanks or two.
 Once in a while, he also trawls the
 internet checking for the rate of Varnish adoption among top web sites.

 Stig Sandbeck Mathisen
 ~~~~~~~~~~~~~~~~~~~~~~

 Stig works at Redpill-Linpro and is the guy in charge of packaging Varnish for Debian, which means Ubuntu users owe him a thanks also.
-Besides this, he maintains vcl-mode for emacs and is generally a nice and helpful guy.
+Besides this, he maintains VCL-mode for emacs and is generally a nice and helpful guy.

 Tollef Fog Heen
 ~~~~~~~~~~~~~~~

 Tollef was product owner and responsible for Varnish while working
 for Redpill-Linpro. later tech lead at Varnish Software and held
 the Varnish release manager helmet for a few years.
 His experience with
 open source (Debian, Ubuntu and many others) brought sanity to the
 project in ways that are hard to measure or describe.

 Kristian Lyngstøl